mjoras/SCONE-PROTOCL/documents/charter.md

 rate-limiters, applications like video streaming or conferencing struggle to adapt, leading to a suboptimal user experience.

-This WG aims to establish a mechanism for network devices intending to rate-limit a UDP 5-tuple to communicate an upper bound on achievable bitrate termed "application limit"—to the endpoint originating the UDP 5-tuple.
+This WG aims to establish a mechanism for network elements intending to rate-limit a UDP 5-tuple to communicate an upper bound on achievable bitrate termed "throughput advice" — to the endpoint originating the UDP 5-tuple.

-In the context of this charter, a "network device" is defined as anything on the path of a UDP 5-tuple that is capable of dropping or delaying packets.
+In the context of this charter, a "network element" is defined as anything on the path of a UDP 5-tuple that is capable of dropping or delaying packets.

 ## Open Issues for Investigation

-The working group will determine the necessity of a client signaling mechanism which might separately signal their capability of receiving application limits and their receipt of application limits.
+The working group will determine the necessity of a client signaling mechanism which might separately signal their capability of receiving throughput advice and their receipt of throughput advice.
 The working group will also determine the mechanism’s impact on user privacy.
 These investigations will inform the decisions on whether to include such mechanisms in the protocol.